The FinTech sector and financial services during the pandemic

 Top technological FinTech trends in 2021

-- Banking-as-a-Platform – also known as a Banking-as-a-Service, this is a new, increasingly popular business model.
+- Banking-as-a-Platform – also known as a Banking-as-a-Service, this is a new, increasingly popular business model and important trend.
 Thanks to platform banking, users can take advantage of functionalities developed by third parties (e.g. neobanks), while financial services providers focus on their core business.
-It is a beneficial solution for banking institutions as well, since they can integrate with other services.
+It is a beneficial solution for banks as well since they can integrate with other services.
 According to Deloitte, “It is not the same as open banking; however, the latter enables and amplifies the former”.

-- Artificial Intelligence – Artificial Intelligence has been with us for some time now and we are starting to regard it as standard rather than as cutting-edge technology.
-Nonetheless, AI is widely used in the FinTech industry, especially in all automation-related processes that make users’ lives easier and empower FinTech providers to design solutions leveraging customer service to the next level.
+- Artificial Intelligence and Machine Learning – Artificial Intelligence has been with us for some time now and we are starting to regard it as standard rather than as cutting-edge technology.
+Nonetheless, AI and Machine Learning are widely used in the FinTech industry, especially in all automation-related processes that make users’ lives easier and empower FinTech providers to design solutions leveraging customer service to the next level.
 Some of the most fascinating applications of AI in FinTech include Digital Financial Advisors, Virtual Coaches, insurance services, risk assessment or contract analysis (with assistance of OCR technology).

 - Big Data – Broadly-defined data science is revolutionizing the financial services sector together with FinTech.
 In the data-driven world, the amount of data is rapidly becoming overwhelming and we are simply unable to process it.
 All of the data from users’ electronic devices are useless until data scientists extract the most valuable information.
 Data scientists and Machine Learning engineers design solutions e.g. enabling the creation of personalized offers.
 Some of the most interesting applications include micro- and nano-finance solutions for mobile use.

-In 2020, new disruptive FinTech technologies joined the game.
+In 2020, as a result of the breakout of the pandemic in March, new disruptive FinTech technologies joined the game.